 - Video file labeled with the student’s first and last name.
 Maximum file size is 200 MB.

-- A Reference Sheet.
+- A Reference/Script Sheet.
 See Sample Reference Sheet and instructions under the Video Requirements section of these Official Rules.

-- Video script in PDF, DOCX, TXT, or RTF.
+- Reference/Script in PDF, DOCX, TXT, or RTF.

 - Videos and their required documents should be uploaded to the following URL: takecareoftexas.org/video-contest-submission.